University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 The University of Connecticut will treat complainants and respondents equitably throughout the process.

 The University of Connecticut requires that any Title IX Coordinator, investigator, or decisionmaker not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.
+The University may outsource the processing of some or all of these complaint procedures at its discretion.

 An allegation that an individual or individuals violated the Policy does not constitute an assumption that the behaviors occurred as alleged or that a policy violation occurred.
 Determinations of responsibility are only made at the conclusion of the process described in these procedures.

-OIE will make appropriate arrangements to ensure that individuals with disabilities and individuals with limited English proficiency are provided auxiliary aids and services or language assistance services, respectively, if needed to participate in this complaint process.
-Such arrangements may include, but are not limited to, providing qualified interpreters, or assuring a barrier-free location for the proceedings.
+The University will make appropriate arrangements to ensure that individuals with disabilities and individuals with limited English proficiency are provided auxiliary aids and services or language assistance services, respectively, if needed to participate in this complaint process.
+Such

 The University of Connecticut will take reasonable steps to protect the privacy of the parties and witnesses during its grievance procedures.
 These steps will not restrict the ability of the parties to obtain and present evidence, including by speaking to witnesses; consult with their family members, confidential resources, or advisors; or otherwise prepare for or participate in the grievance procedures.
 The parties cannot engage in retaliation, including against witnesses.